 When you travel the world and live in alien places as an expat one thing becomes clear very soon: You cannot get away from Dutch people.
 Not that you’d want to necessarily; they can be loads of fun once in a while.
 It’s just that they are everywhere.
 Even in the Sahara Desert.
+Even in Mali.

 As a Dutch expat, I have found, to my chagrin, that my people do not universally enjoy a stellar reputation.
 The Dutch are judged to be opinionated, blunt, bullheaded and sometimes (it hurts to say it) cocky.
 (But they are NOT unfriendly, no matter what you say!)

 Our American friend Max tells a story of what he considers a typical Dutch incident which occurred while he lived and labored in Mali, West Africa.
 At the time Max was working on a water project with one other American aid worker and two Dutch ones.
 The story goes like this: